zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 **Tip:**  For more information about API ML follow the links bellow:

-    - Discovery service - visit this link: TODO: Link to Discovery service, process etc.
   - On-boarding of API services - [Onboarding Overview](api-mediation-onboard-overview.md)
   - On-boarding enablers - ....

  We do not recommend that you prepare corresponding configuration data and call the dedicated Eureka registration endpoint directly, because